zsteinkamp/m4l-ChiasticSolo/README.md

 ## Changelog

+- 2025-09-16 [v3](https://github.com/zsteinkamp/m4l-ChiasticSolo/releases/download/v3/ChiasticSolo-v3.amxd) - Allows the Selector to be mapped to a MIDI controller or controlled by a Macro dial in a rack.
+Fixed a bug that prevented child track detection if placed inside a rack.
 - 2024-10-29 [v2](https://github.com/zsteinkamp/m4l-ChiasticSolo/releases/download/v2/ChiasticSolo-v2.amxd) - Add non-blocking telemetry ping on load.
 Does not send any identifying information, only the plugin name, the local computer name, type of computer, and CPU type.
 I just want to see which plugins are used the most.
 - 2024-05-22 [v1](https://github.com/zsteinkamp/m4l-ChiasticSolo/releases/download/v1/ChiasticSolo-v1.amxd) - Initial release.